-- Substantial setbacks at the front and rear enable well-landscaped garden corridors with quality planting and canopy trees that soften new built forms. - Larger front setbacks enable an option for low front fencing at the site frontage or taller fencing setback behind a landscape buffer. - Built forms contribute to a low scale (twostorey) streetscape character that reinforces existing character as the precinct transitions towards higher densities. - Dwellings oriented to front and rear boundaries.
-Setbacks at these locations also ensure developments not relying on borrowed amenity from adjoining sites.
+- Substantial setbacks at the front and rear enable well-landscaped garden corridors with quality planting and canopy trees that soften new built forms. - Larger front setbacks enable an option for low front fencing at the site frontage or taller fencing setback behind a landscape buffer. - Allowances for higher fencing should reflect main road location

+Built forms contribute to a low scale (twostorey) streetscape character that reinforces existing character as the precinct transitions towards higher densities.